Why Your Dog Comes Back Stressed From Boarding (And What Actually Helps)

 Here's what that looks like in practice:

-The social environment is unstable.
+Group settings can be unpredictable.
 Group play sessions mix dogs of different sizes, energy levels, and social histories together in large, open yards.
 What looks like fun from the outside can be genuinely overwhelming for a dog who is already anxious, reactive, or socially particular.
 One confrontation or persistent badgering from another dog can compound the stress of the entire stay.

 What Groomers Notice — And Why It Matters